microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/hash/README.md

 - Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 ## Description
-This example application utilizes the Crypto Library to perform SHA hash operations using different sized input vectors.
+This example application utilizes the Crypto Library that interact with the pre-compiled CAM hardware driver to perform SHA hash operations using different sized input vectors.
 The following hash algorithms are supported:
 - SHA-1
 - SHA-224
 - SHA-256